Towards Reliable Item Sampling for Recommendation Evaluation

 \citet{Li@KDD20} showed that for some of the most commonly used metrics, the top-K Recall/HitRatio, there is a mapping function $f$ (approximately linear), such that $Recall@f(k) \approx {Recall}_S@k$.
 Thus, they give an intuitive explanation on how to look at a sampling top-$K$ metrics (on Recall) linking it the same global metric but at a different rank/location.

-There are two recent works (see related works in \cref{sec:app_related}) studying the general metric estimation problem based on the item sampling metrics.
+There are two recent works (see \cref{sec:app_related}) studying the general metric estimation problem based on the item sampling metrics.
 Specifically, given the sampling ranked results in the test set, $\{r_u\}^{M}_{u=1}$, how to infer/approximate the $T$ from \cref{eq:metric_0} or more commonly \cref{eq:topk_metric}, without the knowledge $\{R_u\}_{u=1}^M$?

 {\bf Two Problems:} We consider two fundamental (open) questions for item-sampling estimation: 1) What is the optimal estimator following for \cite{Krichene20@KDD20}?
-(Their methods does not directly target to minimizing the estimation errors).
+(Their methods do not directly target minimizing the estimation errors).
 2) By solving the first problem and the MLE method from \cite{Jin@AAAI21}, we observe the best effort using the basic item sampling still fails to recover accurately on the global top-$K$ metrics when $K$ is small, as well as the rank distribution for the top spots.
-Those ``blind spots'' seem to stemming from the inherent ({\em information}) limitation of item sampling methods, not on the estimators.
+Those ``blind spots'' seem to stem from the inherent ({\em information}) limitation of item sampling methods, not from the estimators.
 How can we effectively address such item-sampling limitations?
 Next, we will introduce methods to address these two problems.